eu-cpsc111/cpsc111/docs/style-guide.md

 When using Visual Studio, you can trigger a document format command by opening the **Feature Search** window using `Ctrl` + `Q`, then searching for the **Format Document** command.

+For a list of C++ EditorConfig properties, see [here](https://learn.microsoft.com/en-us/visualstudio/ide/cpp-editorconfig-properties?view=vs-2019).

 ## Additional Reading

 The following links provide are examples of other style guidelines in the wild: